 After the financial downturn of 2008, people returned to the economy, but in a different capacity.
 Many chose to continue being independent freelancers.
 After working in the basements and coffee shops, many graduated to communal workspaces in order to collaborate and have a professional environment to meet clients.

 WeWork and coworking are two words that are forever intertwined.
 WeWork, founded in 2010, is a massive chain of coworking spaces.
 Many double as a corporate event venue.
 In fact, it's such a great place for coworking and networking that many mainstream companies pitch them their networking event ideas and use it as an event venue.
-As WeWork got more popular, they helped create visibility for the entire industry.
+As WeWork got more popular, it helped create visibility for the entire industry.

 Coworking Software Brings Scale

 We can't attribute the rise in coworking software to a single year, but the industry's growth into a mainstream office option would not have happened without it.
-Smart devices to connect people anywhere, as well as software to handle tasks like visitor management, billing and room scheduling have made space management of multiple locations feasible.
+Smart devices to connect people anywhere, as well as software to handle tasks like visitor management, billing, and room scheduling have made space management of multiple locations feasible.

 And that facilitated enterprise companies' ability to reduce their real estate teams in favor of this emerging trend.